DoNOF/DoNOF-Documentation/docs/input.rst

-                      = 0      Optimize Energy only by the occupations = 1      use the ID (SCF) method (DEFAULT) = 2      Optimize Energy only by the orbitals = 3      Optimize Energy by all occupations and only core-fragment orbitals, the rest
-                               of fragment orbitals remain frozen
+                      = 0      Optimize Energy only by the occupations = 1      use the ID (SCF) method (DEFAULT) = 2      Optimize Energy only by the orbitals = 3      Optimize Energy by all occupations and only core-fragment orbitals, the rest of fragment orbitals remain frozen
                       = 4      use a HF-like Fockian

 IEINI               Calculate only the initial energy
                       = 0      (DEFAULT)

-NO1                 MAX. index of NOs with Occupation = 1
+NO1                 MAX. index of NOs with Occupation equal to 1.0
                       = -1     Consider Core NOs (DEFAULT)
                       = 0      All NOs are considered
-                      = Value  User specifies how many NOs have OCC.=1
+                      = Value  User specifies how many NOs have OCC equal to 1.0

     HARTREE-FOCK

-HFID               Use the Iterative Diagonalization Method
-                               to generate the HF Orbitals
+HFID               Use the Iterative Diagonalization Method to generate the HF Orbitals
                       = F      HF MO (DEFAULT)
                       = T      HF MO are obtained using the ID (HFIDr)

     PNOF SELECTION

-IPNOF               Type of Natural Orbital Functional (NOF)
+IPNOF               Type of Natural Orbital Functional (see section "NOF approximations")
                       = 5      PNOF5
                       = 6      PNOF6
                       = 7      PNOF5 + Inter-pair (DEFAULT)

-NCWO                Number of coupled weakly occupied MOs
-                               per strongly occupied = Nc -> PNOFi(Nc)
+NCWO                Number of coupled weakly occupied MOs per strongly occupied = Nc -> PNOFi(Nc)
                       = 1      NCWO = 1 (DEFAULT)
                       = 2,3,...
                       =-1      NCWO = NVIR/NDOC